-Our net losses were \$66.3 million and \$41.4 million for the three months ended March 31, 2019 and 2018, respectively.
-As of March 31, 2019, we had an accumulated deficit of \$593.2 million.
+Our net losses were \$73.5 million and \$66.3 million for the three months ended March 31, 2020 and 2019, respectively.
+As of March 31, 2020, we had an accumulated deficit of \$891.5 million.
 Substantially all of our net losses have resulted from costs incurred in connection with our research and development programs and from general and administrative expenses associated with our operations.
-As of March 31, 2019, our cash, cash equivalents and short-term investments totaled \$237.5 million, which we intend to use to fund our operations.
+As of March 31, 2020, our cash, cash equivalents and short-term investments totaled \$214.6 million, which we intend to use to fund our operations.
+We are actively seeking additional funds through additional public or private equity offerings or debt financings, through potential collaborations, partnering or other strategic arrangements, or a combination of the foregoing.